 1. Evolve UGC & Micro Influencer Strategies

 B2B marketing is all about building relationships.
-Heading into 2023, marketing efforts that are a two-way dialogue will be more important than ever.
+Heading into 2023, marketing ideas that are a two-way dialogue will be more important than ever.
 Break down barriers between your marketing team and your audience by pulling them into your projects for added authenticity.

 User-generated content (UGC), for instance, can be a powerful way to build genuine brand awareness and loyalty.
 When a real person brags about your product or service – maybe even shares a photo or video on social media – the praise resonates much more than when that same message is put out by a brand.